 Employers who choose to offer an HDHP can make their employees’ healthcare more affordable by contributing toward their HSAs, but not all group health plans meet the requirements for HSAs.

-In this blog, we’ll cover reasons why your group plan may not qualify for an HSA as well as the following three options that are available if that’s the case:
+In this blog, we’ll cover why your group plan may not qualify for an HSA and three options available to you if that’s the case.

-Why your group health plan may not qualify for an HSA
+Why your group health plan may not qualify for a health savings account

-According to the IRS, HSA-qualified HDHPs must have:
+According to the IRS, HSA-qualified HDHPs must have the following:

-- A higher deductible than typical individual health insurance plans
+- A higher annual deductible than typical individual health insurance plans

 - A maximum limit on the annual deductible and medical expense costs, including copays and other items

-- No insurance coverage until the deductible is met, except for preventative care, and the following expenses:
+- No insurance coverage until the annual deductible is met, except for preventative medical care and the following qualified expenses: